BiodataAnalysisGroup/kmerGodel/Singularity_definition_file/README.md

 ## Creating the image file
 1. Once you clone the total github repository, a 'kmerGodel' directory appears in the current directory.
 2. Lets say that the full path of the local repository is /localmachine/path/to/kmerGodel
-3. Copy the
+3. Copy the kmerAnalyzer.def file to the /localmachine/path/to directory (just outside the local repository directory)
+4. Run the command: $ sudo singularity build kmergodel.sif kmerAnalyzer.def

 ## Runing image file
-Singularity run --bind /path/to/hostmachine/input_folder:/opt/home/usr/files,/path/to/hostmachine/output_folder:/opt/home/usr/results kmergodel.sif kmin kmax /path/to/hostmachine/input_folder/input_file.fasta
+$ Singularity run --bind /path/to/hostmachine/input_folder:/opt/home/usr/files,/path/to/hostmachine/output_folder:/opt/home/usr/results kmergodel.sif kmin kmax /path/to/hostmachine/input_folder/input_file.fasta

 ## Clarifications
 1. Create an input_folder in your local machine and place a single input_file.fasta file inside.